Birat-Poudel/Birat28Poudel/README.md

 ### Hi there, I'm Birat Poudel. 👋

-## I'm a Computer Science enthusiast !!!
+## I'm a Technology enthusiast !!!

 - 📕 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other creators